CCSDSPy/ccsdspy/docs/user-guide/loadfile.rst

 Limitations of the CSV format
 =============================

-Not all features of `ccsdspy` are currently supported with the CSV format.
+The CSV format is in development and is currently limited.
+The limitations are:

-For `~ccsdspy.PacketField` the byte order cannot be defined in the CSV.
+* the byte order cannot be defined in the CSV.

-For `~ccsdspy.PacketArray` the array order and byte order cannot be defined in the CSV.
+* the array order and byte order cannot be defined in the CSV.

-Also, :ref:`variable` cannot currently be loaded from a CSV file.
+* :ref:`variable` cannot currently be loaded from a CSV file.